saysimple/saysimple-plugin-devkit/README.md

 ```bash
 npm link <npmName of app>
 ```
-Finaly restart the saysimple devkit and you should be able to develop in realtime, this works for both packages who are installed locally and from npm.
+Finally restart the saysimple devkit and you should be able to develop in realtime.
+This works for both packages who are installed locally and from npm.